 Class 1(a).
 Compatibility mappings

-By this is meant cases where, within a particular language’s spelling system, a digraph or trigraph (sequence of two or three glyphs) is taken as a conventional equivalent for another (usually rather rare and distinctive) glyph.
+By this is meant cases where, within a particular language’s spelling system, a digraph or trigraph (sequence of two or three letters) is taken as a conventional equivalent for another letter (usually with a rather rare and distinctive form).
 The compatibility referred to here is backwards-compatibility, as when a new (more exact) representation is explicitly kept equivalent to an old make-do representation.

 An example would be the homorganic syllable-final nasal (anusvara) in Hindi representing a nasal consonant before a following syllable-initial consonant (e.g., writing ambā, hindī gaɳgā as “ãbā, hĩdī, gãgā,” as is normal in Devanagari).
 These are the “homophonous spellings.”